bloominstituteoftechnology/DS-Unit-1-Build/README.md

 _These milestones are suggested to help you have confidence that you're on track for a great project!_

 End of Sprint 2
-- Look at examples of past projects
+- Look at examples of past projects.
-- Start your GitHub Pages portfolio site
+- Start your GitHub Pages portfolio site.

-End of Sprint 4
+End of Sprint 3
-- Finalize your topic and dataset
+- Finalize your topic and dataset.
-- Write the first draft of your project description, for your short summary
+- Write the first draft of your research question.

-Module 1, Sprint 5
+Module 1, Sprint 4 (Build Sprint)
-- Begin to analyze and visualize your data
+- Begin to analyze and visualize your data.
+Try and have all data cleaning and reshaping wrapped up by the end of the first day so as to allow you ample time to create super awesome visualizations.

-Module 2, Sprint 5 - end of day
+Module 2, Sprint 4 - end of day
-- Revise your description for your short summary
-- Create your first annotated visualization for your short summary
+- Create your first polished explanatory visualization.

+Module 3, Sprint 4 - end of day
+- Create your second polished explanatory visualization.

-Module 4, Sprint 5 — end of day
+Module 4, Sprint 4 — end of day
-- Complete your code and blog post
+- Complete your code and blog post.
-- Share your draft with classmates for feedback
+- Share your draft with classmates for feedback.

-Before Class - Last day of Sprint 5
+Last day of Sprint 4 - before you give your 2 minute presentation
-- Practice your 2 minute presentation
+- Practice your 2 minute presentation.
-- Publish your blog post on Medium or GitHub Pages
+- Publish your blog post on Medium or GitHub Pages.
-- Push your code to GitHub
+- Push your code to GitHub.
-- Add your short summary to your porfolio site
+- Add a short summary and link to your portfolio project to your portfolio site.
-- Link from your portfolio site to your blog post and code
+- Link from your portfolio to your blog post and code.

-During Class - Last day of Sprint 5
+During Class - Last day of Sprint 4 (Build Week)
-- Give your 2 minute presentation for your cohort
+- Give your 2 minute presentation for your cohort.

 ## Examples